microservice-framework/microservice/README.md

           - support for env MAX_TIME_MS to set max exection time for search
           - support noCount request params to avoid countin total-count on search
           - properly close mongo connection on SIGINT (mfw stop serviceName)

+- `3.0.0` - switching from callback to async and usage new cluster.
+          - moved validate and loader out of the callbacs
+          - renamed callbacks to method
+          - added singleton as a separated worker to run function
+          - added init, shutdown to run on init and shutdown in each worker